MaianneThornton/MaianneThornton/README.md

 ### Hi there 👋  I'm Maianne Thornton (she/her)
 I'm a recent graduate of the Commonwealth Coders Web Development Program based in Kentucky.
 I am skilled in HTML, CSS, SASS, Bootstrap, JavaScript, Chrome Dev Tools, React, Git, Terminal, NodeJS, Axios, Express and MongoDB.

-As a lifelong student who is a self motivated I am comitted to continuing my education.
+As a lifelong student who is also self motivated, I am comitted to continuing my education.

 👩🏾‍🎓 I’m currently enrolled in the following courses:

 <ul>